• Menu

 When something goes missing, it’s usually later found in the bottom of one’s luggage.
 In the meantime, hotel staff are the first to be blamed.
 It’s best to keep your items (especially valuables) locked up so that this is not even a question.

-Q. Can I make an appointment for a spa?
+Q. Can I make an appointment for a spa treatment in advance?

-A. Yes, you can make an appointment directly with the hotel.
-The tour itinerary has links to all of the hotels so you can see which spa you’d like to choose.
+A. Yes, you can make appointments directly with the hotel.
+The tour itinerary has links to all of the hotels so you can see which spa you’d like to visit.
 By going through the itinerary, you can also see where you’ll have the most free time.
 Fes is one good location.

 Q. Will we have power in the tents at the Luxury Camp in the Sahara?

-A. Yes, there’s definitely power in the tents (note: not enough to power a hair dryer!).
+A. Yes, there’s definitely power in the tents (note: probably not enough to power a hair dryer!).

 Q. Will there be heat in the tents at the Luxury Camp in the Sahara?

-A. Yes, there is heat in the tents but for safety reasons, the proprietors prefer that these gas-powered heaters remain on only while you’re in the tent and only during waking hours.
-There will be plenty of blankets to keep us warm.
+A. Yes, there is heat in the tents but, for safety reasons, the proprietors prefer that these gas-powered heaters remain on only while you’re in the tent and only during waking hours.
+There will be plenty of blankets to keep you warm.

 Q. Do the tents at the Luxury Camp in the Sahara have door locks?